SWFSC/amlr-gls/README.md

 The repo contains simple functions and raw data to support analysis of US AMLR data sets from the deployment of light-based geolocators (GLS) on seabird and pinnipeds during the austral winters of 2011, 2012, and 2014.
 These data are permanently archived at [NCEI at a DOI TBD].

-The `plot` functions create basic data displays from avialable data.
+The `plot_raw_data` and `plot_kde_fig` functions create basic data displays from avialable data.

-Other functins, including `process_TFgls`, `bias_estimation` and associated functions are needed to process the raw data from the tags to produce usuable location estimates.
-These old function have not been retested and are provided as reference materal only.
+Other functions, including `process_TFgls`, `bias_estimation` and their associated helpe functions are needed to process the raw data to estimate usuable location estimates.
+These old functions have not been tested and are provided as reference material only.
+They may have dependency on deprecated R packages.

 ## Disclaimer